 First elected in 2010 as Councillor for Kanata South Ward 23, Allan has served as a member of the FEDCO, Planning and Environment Committees.
 He has also served as Vice Chair of Transportation and Chair of the Audit Committee in addition to serving on several Boards such as the Ottawa Exibition, Pineview Golf Course and Manotick Mills.
 In 2016, Allan Hubley was appointed to the Police Services Board.
 Allan has also served as the Honourary Chair of the Dragon Boat Festival for two years; the Kaleidoscope of Hope for five years, and the CrackUp Comedy Festival for five years.

 In 2018 Allan began his new role as chair of the city’s Transit Commission.
 In this role, he proudly helped launch the Confederation Line of the new LRT system.
-He currently sits as a member of the Finance and Economic Development Committee, Transportation Committee, Environment Committee and the Planning Committee.
+He also was as a member of the Finance and Economic Development Committee, Transportation Committee, Environment Committee and the Planning Committee.